+What Does a Franchise Represent?
 Franchise (also known as franchising) refers to a way of selling products and even services.
-It involves a franchisor (a person that creates the brand’s trade name or trademark) and a business model.
+Franchising involvesw a franchisor (a person that creates the brand’s trade name or trademark) and a business model.

 A franchisee pays money as a way of royalty.
 There is frequently a starting fee to obtain the right under the franchisor’s name and their system.
 Therefore, the franchise represents a contract between the parties.

 However, this term refers more to the franchisee’s business.
 Two kinds of relationships regarding franchises exist in economies worldwide.
-The most well-known type is business format franchising.
-This franchise type gives the franchisor its name, logo, products/services, and a complete system for running the company.
+The most well-known type is business format franchise.
+This franchise type of franchise gives the franchisor its name, logo, products/services, and a complete system for running the company.
 The franchisor usually provides site selection support, development, training, quality control, brand standards, and marketing strategies to the franchisee.

 Although it’s less common, product distribution franchising typically has higher sales than the previous type.
 You can find examples of this second type of franchising in the car, bottling, and other industries that focus on manufacture.